 2) Every third Saturday of alternate month etc…

+Discussion

+What about limtations?

 Conclusion

 There was a wide range of proposals, from 1-100, received by committees indicating the hefty workload of committees to deal with review process.
 Nearly 2/3rd of the IEC were not having support from other sub committees.
 Committees that has to deal with many projects the help of TAC/Methodology/Protocol committee can improve IEC functioning.